 Through the CIC Health program, we seek to promote a broad understanding of health in its physical, social, and emotional contexts.
-Health is given once a week for a quarter in grades 6-10 during the Physical and Health Education block or with the CIC counselor.
+Health is given in grades 6-10 during the Physical and Health Education block with the CIC Counselor.
 It is designed to provide students with the information and skills necessary to make wise choices with regard to their health through a structured curriculum.
 There is a strong emphasis on discussion, group work, and experiential activities that encourage students to critically examine information and develop strategies and skills for implementing healthy lifestyles.